jamf/ol/api/Resources_for_Jamf_API_developers.md

 **[Jamf Pro SDK for Python](https://github.com/macadmins/jamf-pro-sdk-python)**

-This package from Bryson Tyrell / Amazon and published by the MacAdmins Foundation has some of the same basic authentication wrappers but adds a few more advanced features such as support for custom authentication providers and additional options for securing secrets at rest.
+Published by the MacAdmins Foundation ([Contributors](https://github.com/macadmins/jamf-pro-sdk-python/graphs/contributors)) has the authentication wrappers you'd expect but adds a few more advanced features such as support for custom authentication providers and additional options for securing secrets at rest.
 Rather than creating abstractions for Jamf Pro application models, it leaves you free to specify the actual API endpoint when making a request.

 ```python
 from jamf_pro_sdk import JamfProClient, BasicAuthProvider